Second Session, 43rd Parliament

 Hon.
 Adrian Dix: I want to recognize today members of the Armenian-Canadian community who are with us in the Legislature in advance of our commemoration at noon of the Armenian genocide.
 I invite all members to join us at that time.
 It is always an important and moving event.

 Joining us today are members of the Armenian National Committee of Canada and the United Armenian Committee of British Columbia.
-We’re honoured to have with us archpriest Reverend Father Keghart Garabedian, pastor of St. Vartan Armenian Apostolic Church; as well as Right Reverend Vartan Tashjian, pastor of St. Gregory’s Armenian Apostolic Church.
+We’re honoured to have with us archpriest Rev. Father Keghart Garabedian, pastor of St. Vartan Armenian Apostolic Church; as well as Right Rev. Vartan Tashjian, pastor of St. Gregory Armenian Apostolic Church.

 I ask all members to join us at noon and also to wish our guests welcome.